Active Substance: anagrelide

 - a history of thrombohaemorrhagic events.

-What is Xagrid used for?
+What is Xagrid and what is it used for?

-Xagrid is used to reduce the number of platelets (components that help the blood to clot) in patients with essential thrombocythaemia (a disease in which there are too many platelets circulating in the blood).
+Xagrid is a medicine used to reduce the number of platelets (components that help the blood to clot) in patients with essential thrombocythaemia (a disease in which there are too many platelets circulating in the blood).
 ‘Essential’ means that the disease has no obvious cause.
 Xagrid is used when patients do not respond to or do not tolerate their current treatment, and when they are ‘at risk’ because of their age (over 60 years), very high platelet counts or previous clotting problems.

 How is Xagrid used?